Whhhhhat to do.

 First photo of the session

-Last photo of the sessionAs a mom of 4 wild and crazy boys, I live for the challenge of bringing a fun atmosphere to something that could be uncomfortable, posed and rigid.
+Last photo of the sessionAs a mom of 4 wild and crazy boys, I'm a master tickler and potty talk enthusiast.
+I live for the challenge of bringing a fun atmosphere to family photos!
 Grumpy two-year-old?
 Send ‘em my way!
-Fighting siblings?
-I’ve got it covered!
-I'm a master tickler and potty talk enthusiast.
-Anything goes for a great shot!
 I’m looking for connection, not perfection.
-Currently living in Okinawa, Japan, soon to be Quantico, VA summer 2019.
+Currently living in Quantico, VA; serving the surrounding Stafford, Woodbridge, Occoquan and surrounding Northern Virginia area.
 Let's get in touch!